nih-cfde/training-rstudio-binder/GTEx/scripts/r4rnaseq-workshop.md

 You can install the complete tidyverse with a single line of code.
 When install packages like this, it is a good idea to comment out so that you don’t reinstall the package everytime you run the script.
-However, for this workshop, the packages listed in the `.binder/environment.yml` file were pre-installed with Conda.

 ``` r
 #install.packages("tidyverse")
 ```

+However, for this workshop, the packages listed in the `.binder/environment.yml` file were pre-installed with Conda.
+For some reason, the tidyverse package doesn’t always install properly, so we installed each package individually.

-After installing packages, you must load them with the fuction `library()` to use the associated functions, objects, and help files.
+After installing packages, you must load them with the function `library()` to use the associated functions, objects, and help files.
+In addition to using the package `ggplot`, we will also use `cowplot`, `scales`, and `magick` to make pretty visualizations.

 ``` r
 library(ggplot2)